Honor Flight

 We next visited the National Cemetery, where hundreds of thousands of servicemen now lie alongside Jack Kennedy’s Perpetual Flame.
 There, we viewed the Changing of the Guard.

-What a wonderful send-off from the memories of Washington.
-The plane was quiet; the backs of the hands of the veterans were moist from tears, from thoughts of what had been, and from the recall of times when family might have been allowed a closer insight into past lives and experiences.
+The plane home was quiet; the backs of the veterans' hands were moist with tears, with thoughts of what had been, and with the recall of times when family might have been allowed a closer insight into past lives and experiences.

-What a day, what a privilege to again be young of heart but old of lomb.
-The older one gets the more appreciative of a “pat on the back.”
-And to think that the best was yet to come on arrival at Mitchell Field, there to be met by four or five thousand folks, by family, friends, and just plain people who took time from a Saturday night to come down and see a cadre of old men who had by the “Luck of the Draw” served, survived, and been fortunate to live in this country, the Land of the Free and the Home of the Brave.
+And to think that the best was yet to come on arrival at Mitchell Field, there to be met by four or five thousand folks, by family, friends, and just plain people who took time from a Saturday night to come down and see a cadre of old men who had by the “Luck of the Draw” served, survived, and fortunate to live in this country, the Land of the Free and the Home of the Brave.

 Previous